daviddassau/stuffylibrarian2.0/README.md

 Stuffy Librarian was originally developed by me, David T. Dassau, as a single-user application for the full-stack capstone project I needed to complete in order to graduate from the Nashville Software School.
 Original functionality included:

 - View the Homepage which included your most recently added items.
-The user could also view in chart-form how many of each media type they own, and how many of each media type they have leant out.
+The user could also view in chart-form how many of each media type they own, and how many of each media type they have lent out.
 - Adding a new media item to your inventory, via the iTunes API.
 These could be books, DVDs, Blu-Rays, CDs, vinyl, etc.
 - A user had full CRUD capabilities with their inventory.
 They could edit any aspect of an existing item, view all inventory or a specific item, or remove an item from their inventory permanently.
 - There were two cornerstones of Stuff Librarian that would potentially set it apart from other personal inventory trackers: